 The Research Begins

 I started looking for more information on the type of twins I was pregnant with, MoDi Twins, who share a placenta but have their own amniotic sac.
-I quickly learned that I needed to be seen by a specialist, either a Maternal Fetal Medicine (MFM) specialist or a Perinatal Physician starting at 16 weeks along and then every two weeks thereafter.
+I quickly learned that I needed to be seen by a specialist, either a Maternal Fetal Medicine (MFM) specialist or a Perinatal Physician starting at 16 weeks pregnant and every two weeks thereafter.

-In my next post about being 12 weeks pregnant with MoDi Twins, I go into my research and what I learned about why I need to be seen every two weeks by a specialist, and much more.
+In my next post about being 12 weeks pregnant with MoDi Identical Twins, I go into my research and what I learned about why I need to be seen every two weeks by a specialist, and much more.

 Pregnant with Twins?
-You’ll want my Twin Pregnancy Journal!
+You’ll want the Twin Pregnancy Journal!

 When I was pregnant with twins I was using a regular pregnancy journal but there was no place to keep track of all the extra appointments, all the measurements, ultrasounds, etc. Years later, I decided to make the twin pregnancy journal I wish I would have had when I was pregnant!!